Andrei Ivan: Return to Universitatea Craiova

 Universitatea Craiova announced the re-signing of Ivan on a four-year deal on 28 August 2019.
-According to press, the Alb-albaștrii paid €1.5 million to bring him back to Oltenia.
+According to press, the Alb-albaștrii paid a €1.5 million transfer fee to bring him back to Oltenia.

 On 23 May 2021, Ivan claimed his first major honour after opening the scoring in a 3–2 victory over Astra Giurgiu in the Cupa României final.
-On 10 July, he started in the 4–2 penalty shoot-out win over CFR Cluj in the subsequent Supercupa României.
+On 10 July that year, he started in the 4–2 penalty shoot-out win over CFR Cluj in the subsequent Supercupa României.

 Amid reports linking him to Galatasaray, Ivan scored all but one of his side's goals in a 5–2 defeat of Mioveni on 30 October 2021.
+He finished the 2021–22 season with a career-best 14 goals in 33 league matches, and was also the top assist provider (eleven).
+He repeated the former performance in the following campaign, netting another 14 goals.

 International career

 Ivan made his full international debut for Romania on 17 November 2015, aged 18, coming on as a substitute in a 2–2 friendly draw with Italy at the Stadio Renato Dall'Ara in Bologna.
 He scored his first goal for the nation six years later, in a 1–2 loss to Georgia in Ploiești on 2 June 2021.